 Veteran or service member rights

-You have the right to be treated fairly as a veteran or service member.
+You have certain employment protections as a veteran or service member.

 For example, your current or any future employer cannot:

 - fail to reemploy you, or